-(γ_L, γ_M) parameters were varied in $\{10^{-4}, 10^{-3}, \dots, 10^4\}$, while for SM-SVM, which follows the implementation in [21, pg.
+Before evaluating on the test set, parameter tuning was performed for each of the methods via a k-Fold Cross Validation (k = 10) within the training set, for finding the parameters with lower classification error in cross-validation.
+For LapSVM, the (γ_L, γ_M) parameters were varied in $\{10^{-4}, 10^{-3}, \dots, 10^4\}$, while for SM-SVM, which follows the implementation in [27, pg.
 223], the C parameter was allowed to vary in $\{10^{-4}, 10^{-3}, \ldots, 10^4\}$.
-Similarly, the (μ, ε) parameters in RG and CM where varied in $\{10^{-4}, 10^{-3}, \dots, 10^4\}$.
+Similarly, the (μ, ε) parameters in RG and CM where varied in $\{10^{-4}, 10^{-3}, \ldots, 10^4\}$.
 The parameter k for building the k-NN semantic similarity graph, used by LapSVM, RG, CM and LP, was varied in $\{2, 4, 8, 16\}$.
 We did not carefully choose the concept committee F defining the dissimilarity measure: we simply used the set of atomic concepts in the ontology, thus ignoring any prior knowledge about the structure of the target concept C or the presence of statistical correlations in the knowledge base.
-Each concept in the committee F was weighted with its normalized entropy [19].
-RG, CM and LP give an indication of the uncertainty associated to a specific labelling by associating values in the set [-1, +1] to each node; when such values are ≈ 0 (specifically, when the label was in the set $[-10^{-4}, 10^{-4}]$ we decided to leave the node unlabelled, so to try to provide more robust estimates of labels (and thus a possibly lower commission error and match rates and higher omission error rates).
-This may happen e.g. when there are no labelled examples within a connected component of the semantic similarity graph.
+Each concept in the committee F was weighted with its normalized entropy [25].
+RG, CM and LP give an indication of the uncertainty associated to a specific labeling by associating values in the set [-1, +1] to each node.
+A labeling $x \approx 0$ (specifically, when the label was in the set $[-10^{-4}, 10^{-4}]$ we decided to leave the node unlabeled, so to try to provide more robust estimates of labels (and thus a possibly lower commission error and match rates and higher omission error rates).
+This may happen e.g. when there are no labeled examples within a connected component of the semantic similarity graph.

 In Tab.
 2 we report average index rates and standard deviations for each of the ontologies in Tab.
-1; the only exceptions is for the FAMILY-TREE ontology, which provided 0.76 ± 0.13 match rates and 0.24 ± 0.13 induction rates for all methods (with the exception of LP, where the induction rates were 0.21 ± 0.14 .
+1; the only exceptions is for the FAMILY-TREE ontology, which provided 0.76 ± 0.13 match rates and 0.24 ± 0.13 induction rates for all methods (except for LP, where the induction rates were 0.21 ± 0.14 .
 In general, LapSVM outperformed the other two non-SSL SVM classification methods.
-This happened with varying quantities of unlabelled data; this is shown for example in the behavior of match rates in subfigure 2a, where results obtained in a k-Fold Cross Validation using a varying quantity of labelled instances.
+This happened with varying quantities of unlabeled data; this is shown for example in the behavior of match rates in Fig. 4a, where results obtained in a k-Fold Cross Validation using a varying quantity of labeled instances.
 However, standard SVM training is $O(m^3)$ in general, where m is the number of training instances; therefore, some extra effort may be necessary to make SVM methods scale on SW knowledge bases.
-Such results may provide some empirical evidence that inductive methods for formal ontologies may take benefit from also accounting for unlabelled instances during learning.
+Such results may provide some empirical evidence that inductive methods for formal ontologies may take benefit from also accounting for unlabeled instances during learning.